-- Pool Play will have a strict 2-hour time limit with no new inning starting after two hours.
-Time will be announced and kept by the home plate umpire and/or the UP AND COMING Showcase Tournament field manager.
+- Pool Play will have a strict one hour and fifty minute time limit with no new inning starting after two hours.
+Time will be announced and kept by the home plate umpire and/or the Up & Coming Showcase Tournament field manager.
 If a game is tied after complete 7 innings, then the game will end in a tie.
 In the case of a tie, each team will receive a tie.

 - Game Start Time will begin on First Pitch.

-- Playoff games will continue to follow the 2-hour time limits, except for Championship games.
+- Playoff games will continue to follow the one hour and fifty minute time limits, except for Championship games.
 Rule is subject to change.